DellGEOS/AzureStackHOLs/lab-guides/08-DeployAzureStackHCICluster-CloudBasedDeployment/readme.md

 ## Task04 Perform Azure Stack HCI deployment from Azure Portal

-**Step1** Navigate to Azure Portal and in Azure Stack HCI clusters, click on Create button
+**Step 1** Navigate to Azure Portal and in Azure Stack HCI clusters, click on Create button

 ![](./media/edge05.png)

-**Step2** Continue with setup with following values
+**Step 2** Continue with setup with following values

 > In Security settings I removed Bitlocker for data volumes as it would expand VHDs when encryptiog volumes.